jschady/geodorm/README.md

-# 🏠 Dorm Status Dashboard
+# 🏠 Tiger Dorm  Dashboard

 > A beautiful, real-time status tracking PWA for dorm roommates built with Next.js 15+ and modern architecture